-This relationship allows us to express the coenergy from the movement and the current without postulating that the device is fixed.
+This relationship allows us to express the co-energy from the movement and the current without postulating that the device is fixed.

-It denotes the fact that coenergy is a function which depends on the intensity and the size of mechanical displacement.
+It denotes the fact that co-energy is a function which depends on the intensity and the size of mechanical displacement.

 Thus :